Antony-evm/backtester/README.md

 - **BUY Signal**: When 7-period MA crosses above 21-period MA AND RSI > 20
 - **SELL Signal**: When 7-period MA crosses below 21-period MA AND RSI < 80

-This is a trend-following strategy with momentum confirmation, designed to:

-- Enter positions when short-term trend turns bullish (MA crossover) with sufficient momentum (RSI filter)
-- Exit positions when short-term trend turns bearish with overbought conditions releasing (RSI < 80)

 ```json
 {